WILD EARTH JOURNEYS

 Final payment on the 1st of the month, in the 3rd month before your departure.

-If we haven't received your payment and no special arrangements have been made, we will assume that you've canceled and filled your spot from our waitlist.
+If we haven't received your payment and no special arrangements have been made, we will assume that you've canceled and fill your spot from our wait list.
 If someone else is paying for any portion of your trip, you (the traveler) are responsible for payments and cancellation fees.

 FINAL PAYMENT: